Neo-Luddite Reading Group

 Schedule

-The author kindly provides a free reading guide on her website, so I'd reccomend checking it out for the relevant chapters prior to each meeting to get you thinking.
+The only expectation is that you read the chapter(s) of the book that's listed for that meeting.
+You're still welcome to participate if you haven't done the readings as long as you are mindful.
 For each chapter, I've also noted some optional readings for context, so I'd suggest checking those out rather than reading ahead in the book.
 And remember, if you ever find yourself struggling with any of the readings or concepts, reach out!
 Either directly to me over email or to the entire group over discord.

 Additional resources